-Today I’m asking 5 questions to Reah, aka DevotedDiarist, a fellow letter writer and mail artist.
+Today I’m asking 5 questions to Eline, aka StudioMaddy, a fellow graphic designer and all-round creative.

 Can you tell us a little bit about yourself?

-On your IG you share lots of photos of your mail art and correspondence.
+On your IG you share lots of photos of your illustrations and lettering.
 When/How did you first get into it?

-What’s the best thing/What do you love the most about mail art and correspondence?
+What’s the best thing/What do you love the most about being an illustrator?

-Do you have any advice for people wanting to get into mail art or letter writing?
+Do you have any advice for people wanting to get into illustration/lettering?

 Any IG account you’re most inspired by?

-A big thank you to Rhea for taking the time to answer my questions and for sharing with us her tips and tricks ♥
+A big thank you to Eline for taking the time to answer my questions and for sharing with us her tips and tricks ♥